Irf4n-Muhammad/MLOPS-Project-Youtube-Trending/README.md

 ## 2. Cloud
-For this project, we will use AWS cloud to intergrate our model for storing and transforming the model.
-But before that, we need to set up the terraform to set up the setting for our AWS Cloud, but this section will assume that we have finished using terraform.
+For this project, we will use AWS Cloud to integrate our model for storing and transforming the model.
+But before that, we need to set up the terraform to set up the setting for our AWS Cloud, but this section will assume that we have finished using Terraform.

 ### 2.1 Use IAM